 New Hampshire 4-H Beef and Market Steer Project

 The New Hampshire 4-H Beef Project is an exciting project that focuses on two types of projects: raising steer (castrated male cattle) for meat consumption, and raising heifers (female cattle) for breeding quality beef animals.
+You may choose to show your animal and/or sell your animal at a 4-H sale.
 These are long-term and dedicated projects.
 You don’t have to have your own beef animal to participate in the New Hampshire 4-H Beef Project.
 You can lease an animal and/or participate in a variety of the activities and events that the New Hampshire 4-H Beef Project has to offer.
 Check out the links below for more information.